 During his annual physical, Mark discussed his lab results and risk factors with Lynsi Romportl, a Family Medicine nurse practitioner at Mayo Clinic Health System in Owatonna, Minnesota.
 Romportl referred Mark to urologist Alex Sneiders, M.D., who also cares for patients in Owatonna, because of his family history and high PSA test result.

 Dr. Sneiders explained that Mark would need a biopsy to confirm a diagnosis of prostate cancer.
 Mark's biopsy was completed on March 19 when he returned from a family vacation to Florida.

-Unfortunately, Mark's biopsy confirmed what he had feared – he had an aggressive form of prostate cancer.
+Mark's biopsy confirmed what he had feared: He had an aggressive form of prostate cancer.

-Mark was referred to Matthew Tollefson, M.D., a urologist at Mayo Clinic's Rochester, Minnesota campus.
+Mark was referred to Matthew Tollefson, M.D., a urologist at Mayo Clinic's Rochester, Minnesota, campus.
 Normally, this appointment would take place in person, but it was conducted using telehealth technology on March 30 due to the COVID-19 pandemic.
-He met first with Elise Tentis—a physician assistant, and then with Dr. Tollefson via Zoom.
+He met first with physician assistant Elise Tentis, and then with Dr. Tollefson via Zoom.

 "It was fantastic," says Mark.
 "I could see them on my screen and they could see me.
 They were very thorough and prepared me for what was going to happen.
 I got all my questions answered."